psiku/PROI---project/README.md

 # Laboratoria PROI23L Projekt zespołowy

+## Team

+Our members are:

+-   Grzegorz Statkiewicz
+-   Bartosz Psik
+-   Wiktor Kruszewicz

 ## Idea

 The project involves the development of an algorithmic system for trading on the stock market.